Residence permit

 Since 1 March 2019, residence permits delivered to subsidiary protection beneficiaries are valid for four years (Carte de séjour pluriannuelle).[3]
 The same residence permits are granted to their family according to the same rules as for refugees.[4]

 Refugees may encounter difficulties to get their residence permits issued or renewed.[5]
 Their residence permits have to be issued within the next 3 months following their request for such documentation.
 The same goes for the subsidiary protection beneficiaries.[6]
 However, OFPRA may take longer than expected to deliver the necessary documentation that has to be submitted for the issuance of their permits, namely the OFPRA birth certificates (see Civil registration).
 Without them, prefectures refuse to deliver the residence permits and only provide certificates that a request for a residence permit has been lodged (attestation de prolongation d’instruction – API).
-It is one of the main obstacle to integration in 2023.
-As of September 30, 2023, the average time for establishing documents was 14.5 months, a constant increase in recent years (10,3 months in 2022, 8 months in 2021),[7] and around 60,000 people were waiting for these procedures at the end of 2023.[8]
-OFPRA reconstructed nearly 64,900 civil status documents in 2023,[9] compared to 43,550 in 2022, but the number of beneficiaries of international protection has also increased significantly in recent years.
-While waiting for this document, refugees cannot be issued their residence document and are simply given a document called “certificate of extension of instruction” (Attestation de prolongation d’instruction, API) by the prefectures which is not considered sufficient by many actors to access rights or services necessary for integration (bank account, housing, employment, etc.).[10]
+It was one of the main obstacles to integration in 2024.
+In 2024, the average time for OFPRA to establish documents was 10.5 months,[7], a decrease after years of increases (14.5 in 2023, 10.3 months in 2022, 8 months in 2021),[8] and around 60,000 people were waiting for these procedures at the end of 2023 (no more recent data).[9]
+OFPRA reconstructed nearly 77,300 civil status documents in 2024,[10] compared to 64,900 in 2023 and 43,550 in 2022, but the number of beneficiaries of international protection has also increased significantly in recent years.
+While waiting for this document, refugees cannot be issued their residence document and are simply given a document called “certificate of extension of instruction” (Attestation de prolongation d’instruction, API) by the prefectures which is not considered sufficient by many actors to access rights or services necessary for integration (bank account, housing, employment, etc.).[11]
 In March 2024, however, an administrative court considered that it was not necessary to oblige OFPRA to reduce its deadlines because the provisional certificate of family composition issued by OFPRA and valid until the issuance civil status documents must, in principle, allow access to all social rights.
-[11]
+[12]

 [1] Article L. 424-3 Ceseda.